Open energy system models: PyPSA

+Several PyPSA maintainers announced a new non-profit startup in June 2023 to provide consulting services using PyPSA.

 PyPSA meets Earth initiative

 The PyPSA meets Earth initiative arose in October 2022 as a means of gathering together several historically disjoint PyPSA applications.
 One key strand is the PyPSA-Africa project (previously PyPSA-meets-Africa), launched some months earlier to provide a single model and dataset spanning the African continent.
 A July 2022 webinar co-hosted by CPEEL, Nigeria advanced this agenda.
 The first research paper, released in 2022, examines various pathways for Africa to be net zero by 2060 — with solar power and battery storage expected to be the predominant technologies.

 Another key strand of the initiative is the PyPSA-Earth project which seeks to create a global energy systems model at high spatial and temporal resolution.
 The project hopes to encourage large-scale collaboration by providing software and processes that can capture the global energy system and thus also any subset of it.
 The codebase currently supports system integration studies that draw together electricity generation, storage, and transmission expansion.
 And a sector-coupled version of the framework is in development that will also offer a choice between myopic decision-taking or perfect foresight.